TRACK CHAIR

 ccorea@uni-koblenz.de

-Utrecht University
+Hasselt University

 benoit.depaire@uhasselt.be

 The fact that the digital and AI artifacts that we develop and the process we support may underlie such negative effects behooves us, as a research community, to pay closer attention to the “dark sides” of AI and digital technologies.
-To that end, this minitrack welcomes theoretical and empirical papers examining the negative consequences of AI, digitalization, and IT use, in general, at individual, organizational, and societal levels, and solutions for mitigating them.
+Over the last eight years, this minitrack has advanced the understanding of such issues and the efficacy of solutions for mitigating them.
+We would like to continue this endeavor.

-The objective of this minitrack is to focus not only on the antecedents, development processes, and consequences of numerous phenomena related to the unexpected negative effects of AI and digital technologies, but also on potential strategies, techniques, and design considerations for behavioral and technological interventions.
-We seek to build a forum of discussions that can provide practitioners (e.g., platform owners, IT developers, managers, psychologists, and policymakers) across different contexts with a deeper understanding of the potential consequences regarding the dark sides of these technologies.
-Further, we hope this forum continues to shape guidelines for designing and implementing solutions that can minimize the potential negative consequences of AI and digital technologies.
+To that end, this minitrack welcomes theoretical, empirical, and technical papers examining the negative consequences of AI, digitalization, and IT use, in general, at individual, organizational, and societal levels, and potential solutions for mitigating them.
+The objective of this minitrack is to focus not only on the antecedents, development processes, and consequences of numerous phenomena related to the negative consequences of AI and digital technologies but also on potential strategies, techniques, and design considerations for behavioral and technological interventions.
+We seek to build a forum of discussions that can provide a deeper understanding of the potential consequences regarding the dark sides of these technologies.
+Further, we hope this forum continues to shape guidelines for designing and implementing solutions to minimize the negative consequences of AI and digital technologies.

 - Dark sides of datafication